chain4travel/camino-messenger-protocol/README.md

 ---

-> 🚧 **ALPHA CODE NOTICE** 🚧:
+> 🚧 **EARLY DAYS NOTICE** 🚧:
-> ⚠️ This protocol definition is in the alpha phase of development.
-It is important to note that during this stage, breaking changes may occur without advance notice.
-Users should proceed with caution.
+> ⚠️ Although we released our first productive Message Types version, it is still early days and partners make substantial and frequent contributions to the Camino Message Types.
+Please be aware that the Camino Messenger Protocol is still undergoing active development.
+The code, guidelines, and instructions may be subject to change.

 ---